 Can you imagine going to a cinema that had a tiny screen, and which you had to lean close to the speaker in order to hear what was going on?
 It’d suck.
-So there’s no other way to put it: make sure you have the right set up to watch a movie!
+So there’s no other way to put it: make sure you have the right set up for a cinema party!
 Now, you don’t necessarily need to have a large screen projected onto a large wall and concert-worthy speakers (though this would be good).
 Just make sure you’re using a large television, and the sound reaches all corners of the room well.
 Also, don’t take any chances – unless you have robust, fast internet, don’t stream.
 There’s nothing that’ll ruin the enjoyment of a movie like a buffering screen.
 Stick to DVD or downloaded movies.

 Ban All Other Tech